-Students who are enrolled in high school and who wish to take college courses are subject to the same TSI policies regarding testing and, if they take math courses, the same placement testing policies as other Lee College students and must satisfy the prerequisites for the courses.
+Students who are enrolled in high school and who wish to take college courses are subject to TSI policies regarding testing and must satisfy the prerequisites for the courses.
 They are limited to two college-level courses per semester or term.
-The policies regarding persons who are enrolled in accredited high schools apply to students who take Lee College courses on their high schools campuses for dual credit as well as those who take courses at Lee College sites for college credit only.
-Students enrolled in public high schools may not enroll in developmental coursework.
+The policies regarding persons who are enrolled in accredited high schools apply to students who take Lee College courses on their high school campuses for dual credit as well as those who take courses at Lee College sites for college credit only.
 (Course prerequisites are a part of the course descriptions included in Chapter 5.)